 Yes.
-Group B Streptococcus (GBS) is type of bacterium found in the genital tract and gut that can cause illness in people of all ages, including babies.
-Also known as baby strep, GBS is extremely dangerous when a pregnant woman has the infection.
-If GBS is left untreated or treated improperly, it can cause life-threatening problems in the baby, such as pneumonia, sepsis and meningitis.
-The test for GBS is very easy; the physician takes a swab (Q-tip) and collects a sample from the rectum and vagina.
-The lab tests the swab for the infection.
-Since GBS can cause severe injury in a baby, and since 25% of all pregnant women have GBS infection, the Centers for Disease Control (CDC) recommends that all pregnant women be tested for GBS at weeks 35 – 37 of pregnancy.
-If a woman is tested prior to week 35, she should be tested again because women can test positively at certain times and not at others.
-Women with GBS infection often have no signs or symptoms, although GBS can also cause urinary tract infections (UTI’s), which also can cause severe complications in a baby.
+Group B Streptococcus (GBS) is a type of bacterium found in the genital tract and gut that can cause illness in people of all ages, including babies.
+If GBS in a pregnant woman is left untreated or is treated improperly, it can cause life-threatening problems in the baby, including pneumonia, sepsis, and meningitis.
+These infections can lead to lifelong disabilities such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy (CP), and seizure disorders.
+Since GBS can cause severe injury in a baby, and since 25% of all pregnant women have GBS infection, the Centers for Disease Control (CDC) recommends that all pregnant women be tested for GBS between weeks 35 – 37 of pregnancy (1).
+Women can test positive for GBS at certain times and not at others, so women tested prior to week 35 should be tested again between weeks 35 and 37.

 - Women who delivered a previous infant with GBS infection

 - Women with a GBS-positive screening result in the current pregnancy

 - Women with unknown GBS status who deliver at less than 37 weeks’ gestation, have an intrapartum temperature of 38º C (100.4º F) or greater, or have rupture of membranes for 18 hours or longer.